September 13, 2019

-Here in London, we’re not exactly having the sunniest summer ever, so there’s no reason whatsoever to feel guilty about ducking inside a darkened room and hunkering down with some popcorn.
-Here’s a guide to five of our favourite independent cinemas in the city…
+What do we love most about autumn in London?
+It's the perfect time of year to duck inside a darkened room and hunker down with some popcorn.
+Here’s a guide to five of our favourite independent cinemas in the capital…

-Notting Hill’s Electric Cinema, which celebrates its centenary this year, is beloved by London filmgoers.
+Notting Hill’s Electric Cinema is beloved by London filmgoers.
 A resolute and historic part of Portobello Road life since 1911, it has survived two world wars, including a bombing.
-It remained open throughout the Blitz, flashing announcements on screen when the air raid sirens sounded, while audiences filed out calmly to the nearest shelter, collecting a refund on their way.
+It remained open throughout the Blitz, flashing announcements on screen when the air raid sirens sounded, while audiences filed out calmly to the nearest shelter collecting a refund on their way.

-In later years it successfully avoided becoming a bingo hall, and underwent a complete redevelopment at the turn of the 21st century.
-In addition to offering a range of quality mainstream and art house films, the cinema is known for its luxury interior, with large leather seats and footstools, tables for food and drink, and cosy two-seater sofas at the rear.
-Alongside the cinema is the Electric Brasserie and upstairs is private members club Electric House, part of the Soho House Group.
+In later years it successfully avoided becoming a bingo hall and underwent a complete redevelopment at the turn of the 21st century.
+Alongside a programme of quality mainstream and art house films, the cinema is known for its luxury interior, with large leather seats and footstools, tables for food and drink, and cosy two-seater sofas at the rear.
+Adjacent to the cinema is the Electric Diner and upstairs is private members club Electric House, part of the Soho House Group.

 The Electric Cinema, 191 Portobello Road, London

-The Lexi in Kensal Rise, the self-proclaimed “first social enterprise independent boutique digital cinema in the UK”, donates all its profits to charity, is mainly staffed by volunteers and proudly hails itself as a resource for the entire neighbourhood.
-Kid’s clubs, parent and baby shows, matinees for older people, film clubs, discussion groups and Q & As with filmmakers fit seamlessly into its normal programme, and every penny raised goes towards supporting an entirely different community on the other side of the world.
+The Lexi in Kensal Rise – the self-proclaimed “first social enterprise independent boutique digital cinema in the UK” – donates all its profits to charity, is mainly staffed by volunteers and proudly hails itself as a resource for the entire neighbourhood.
+Kids’ clubs, parent and baby shows, matinees for older people, film clubs, discussion groups and Q & As with filmmakers fit seamlessly into its normal programme, and every penny raised goes towards supporting an entirely different community thousands of miles away.

 The Lexi, 194b Chamberlayne Road, Kensal Rise, London

-While the Prince Charles has long been the place to visit for an economical central London cinema experience, it recently completed a major refit, installing a second screen in the upper levels, allowing it to show new, premium titles alongside its value-led, classic movies.
-Members, however, can still get a weekday matinee ticket for £1.50 which is probably the biggest bargain to be found anywhere in the capital.
+While the Prince Charles has long been the venue for a budget central London cinema experience, a major refit saw a second screen installed in the upper levels, allowing it to show new, premium titles alongside its classic, value-led movies.
+Members, however, can still see regular, one-off screenings for £1 which is probably the biggest bargain to be found anywhere in the capital.

 Prince Charles Cinema, 7 Leicester Place, London

-With three screens, free wifi, a Konditor and Cook café and one of the nicest cinema bars in the city, it’s no surprise that the swish Curzon Soho is frequently the chosen venue of art house movie directors and film company execs for premieres, previews, one-off screenings and festivals, and has been voted London’s number one cinema by the readers of Time Out.
+With three screens, free wifi, and one of the nicest cinema bars in the city, it’s no surprise the swish Curzon Soho is the preferred choice of movie directors and film company execs for premieres, previews, one-off screenings and festivals, and was voted London’s number one cinema by the readers of Time Out.

-Although best known for its quality programming of worldwide art house films and a succession of Q & As with highly respected directors – Werner Herzog, Mike Leigh, Gus Van Sant, Ken Loach – the Curzon also hosts a number of special events such as live screenings of National Theatre and Met Opera performances, a series of ‘Screen Salon’ film lectures, and special Curzon ‘DocDays’, a strand dedicated to documentaries.
+Although best known for its quality programming of art house films and a succession of Q & As with highly respected directors – Werner Herzog, Mike Leigh, Gus Van Sant, Ken Loach have all spoken here – the Curzon also hosts special events such as live screenings of National Theatre, Met Opera, Bolshoi Ballet and Royal Shakespeare Company performances, as well as Curzon ‘DocDays’, a strand dedicated to documentaries.

 Curzon Soho, 99 Shaftesbury Avenue, London

 The Phoenix Cinema in East Finchley is one of the oldest purpose built cinemas in the UK, with an impressive barrel vaulted ceiling dating back to 1910.
-More than just a cinema, it’s an integral and much-loved part of the community, with an art-deco style cafe and sunny balcony, and since the 1980s has been run by a charitable trust, giving it total independence and the ability to screen first run feature films.
+More than just a cinema, it’s an integral and much-loved part of the community, with an art-deco style cafe and a sunny balcony.
+Since the 1980s it’s been run by a charitable trust, giving it total independence and the ability to screen first run feature films.
 All profits are reinvested into maintaining the historic building.